Fakerallen/thingpark-iot-flow-js-driver/examples/simple-driver/README.md

 ```

 This command will give a full report about the coverage of your tests.
 The most important value in this report is the
-percentage of the statements coverage which appears under `stmts`.
+percentage of the statements' coverage which appears under `stmts`.

 To execute a specific test, you can add the name of the test file in the command: